Zendelo/PubMedParse/README.md

 ```

 ### Note that the raw data will be downloaded from the PubMed API to the huggingface cache directory.
 To change the cache directory, set the `HF_HOME` environment variable to the desired directory before running the script.

+Some articles were missing a year in the PubDate format and have the value in MedlineDate instead.
+Where a single year can be easily extracted it was added as PubDate as well, otherwise the date only appears in MedlineDate often in that format: '1977-1978 Winter'.